“Whether you think that you can, or that you can’t, you are usually right.”Henry Ford

 The opportunity to firewalk in our Western Culture, is a relatively new phenomenon.
 Firewalking was brought to a Western audience as recently as 1982, when Peggy Dylan and Tolly Burkan began instructing firewalking based on the Tibetan Buddhist model.
 To some it’s a “hot new sport” but I prefer to see it as an example of the evolving human consciousness that steps into more “ecological,” “holistic,” and “integrative” paradigms,

 Why are Western people willing to try firewalking in the first place?

 For some people firewalking is simply a stupid idea, because of the fact that the chance is very small that you would need the skill in your everyday life, for example when you wake up in the morning and your neighbour -out of bitter revenge – would have encircled your house with a ditch of hot coals, and you would need to cross the fire, in order to get out of your house.
 As such it is true that learning to walk on fire is not a skill you will frequently apply in your life.

-Firewalking rituals are however performed in many cultures the world over, as we saw, for example during religeous festivities.
-Research has shown that a form of elation, ecstacy, extreme joy, high levels of internal dialogue and fulfillment characterize firewalks.
-Does this mean it has the same effect as an XTC trip, whereafter on tuesdays you get your “dip”.
+Firewalking rituals are however performed in many cultures the world over, as we saw, for example during religious festivities.
+Research has shown that a form of elation, ecstasy, extreme joy, high levels of internal dialogue and fulfilment characterise firewalks.
+Does this mean it has the same effect as an XTC trip, whereafter on Tuesdays you get your “dip”.
 In this case firewalking is the next high and possibly your new addiction.
 In this case, once more, when your state of euphoria has evaporated the dullness and grayness of everyday life will unavoidably strike back.